Your eyesight is very important, and finding out you have a condition that affects your vision can be difficult to come to terms with.

-You should speak to your GP if you are struggling with everyday activities, or you are finding that your macular degeneration is having a significant effect on your daily life.
-They should be able to put you in touch with local support groups who can provide you with guidance and practical help.
+You should speak to your GP if you are struggling with everyday activities, or finding your macular degeneration is having a significant effect on your daily life.
+They should be able to put you in touch with local support groups who can provide guidance and practical help.

 Depression and anxiety